Ammar2000-Matarieh/colors_package/README.md

 - It is also easy to use in any mobile project and supports all platforms

 ---
+## Features
+It is a very powerful package that includes around 140 colors and more.
+Its features include being filled with a wide variety of colors, being easy to use, and allowing developers to access the desired color through the MaterialColors class.
+It is also distinguished by its attractiveness across all colors.

 ### Setup

 #### iOS